 Apple is an emblematic example.”

 In this historic moment, the consistency of the relationship between brands and consumers is an important factor.
-Consumers compare price and performance.
+Consumers compare prices and performance.
 Whoever wins in this comparison acquires purchasers.